 Before your park day begins, you’ll need to have tickets and get them linked to your Disney account.
 We prefer to get our tickets here!

 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
-This plan assumes that you aren’t using Genie+ and we do still think that you’ll be able to get the whole park done without it.
+This plan assumes that you aren’t using Genie+ (if you are, here are our rankings) and we do still think that you’ll be able to get the whole park done without it.
 While Disney World has become a place that benefits those who follow a schedule, Disneyland Resort can still play to those who want to be a little more spontaneous.
 Let’s get to the plan!

 Start the Day Racing!

 Get to the park somewhere between 15 to 30 minutes ahead of time and head straight to Radiator Springs Racers.
 This is our favorite ride in the park and fun for the whole family.
 If you happen to only be going with adults, consider skipping Racers and doing it via the single-rider line later in the day.
 You may not be able to all sit together but it will save a large amount of time and is the best single rider line in the whole park!
 If you go this route, then just move straight to the next attraction at opening.

 From Radiator Springs Racers, head through Avengers Campus to Guardians of the Galaxy – Mission: BREAKOUT! and ride that attraction.
 If the queue is backed up with a wait of more than 30 minutes then save it for later and keep an eye on the app for a good time.
 That said, if you’ve arrived this early then you should be good to go!